Abortion in Turkey: History

-In 1983, abortion was legalized in Turkey (it was passed in 1982 during a military government).
+In 1983, abortion was legalized in Turkey (it was passed in 1982 during the military government).
 In the past, abortions would happen in secret and were usually done in harmful and unsafe ways.
 Finally, in 1983 Turkey decided to legalize abortions, as they do in Tunisia, during the first trimester no matter what circumstances the mother faces.
-Out of all the countries in the Middle East region, Turkey and Tunisia are the only two countries in this region that allow abortions under any circumstances during the first trimester.
+Out of all the countries in the MENA region, Turkey and Tunisia are the only two countries in this region that allow abortions under any circumstances during the first trimester.
 The rest of the Middle East only allows abortions if it affects the health of the woman.
 Because abortions were done in secret, they were done in harmful ways.
 It was one of the major reasons for the death of women at this time.
 Statistics show that deaths of women caused by harmful abortion methods stood at 50% in the 1950s.
 Also, in 1974, there were "208 maternal deaths for every 100,000 births."

 Protest

-In 2012, thousands of people went out to protest against the anti-abortion law plan that the then prime minister, Recep Tayyip Erdoğan, had in mind.
+In 2012, thousands of people went out to protest against the anti-abortion law plan that the then-prime minister, Recep Tayyip Erdoğan, had in mind.
 A total of around 3,000-4,000 protesters went out to voice their opinions and speak against Erdoğan's decision.
 His decision, and two speeches he gave against abortion and cesarean births, caused the protest.
 The protest included women of all ages and they held banners including phrases such as "My body, my choice" and "I am a woman not a mother, don't touch my body."